Coronary Artery Disease

 - Performing a physical exam.

-- Performing diagnostic tests, including an electrocardiogram (ECG or EKG), exercisestress tests, electron beam (ultrafast) CT scans, cardiac catheterization, and others.
+- Performing diagnostic tests, including an electrocardiogram (ECG or EKG), echocardiogram, exercisestress tests, electron beam (ultrafast) CT scans, cardiac catheterization, and others.
 These tests help your doctor evaluate the extent of your coronary heart disease, its effect on the function of your heart and the best form of treatment for you.

 How Is Coronary Artery Disease Treated?